treeman/jonashietala/posts/2023-11-25-writing_lessons_learned_after_writing_a_book.markdown

 ## Organizing a book

 On the highest level the chapter titles can serve to guide you (both the reader and the writer) through the book, and doubly so if you organize them in sections (real or imagined).
-For example, even if you've never seen my book before, the three main sections should give you a good idea on what the book is about and the journey it'll take you through:
+For example, even if you've never seen [my book][whycrypto] before, the three main sections should give you a good idea on what the book is about and the journey it'll take you through:

 > **What is a cryptocurrency?**
 > Properties of a cryptocurrency